-Burning Man provides an Internet backbone for Black Rock City participants.
-While we try our best to provide great service, we cannot guarantee a specific level of service in terms of bandwidth, latency ot uptime.
-Nor can we offer any support.
+Burning Man IT provides an Internet backbone for Black Rock City participants.
+While we try our best to provide great service, we cannot guarantee a specific level of service in terms of bandwidth, latency or uptime, nor can we offer any support.
 Participants themselves organize "Doctors Hours" most days of the event for mutual help.

 The radio we recommend is the Ubiquiti NanoBeam AC Gen2 NBE-5AC-Gen2-US.
 It is small and somewhat resistant to the high winds.
 It's available for about $100 from Ubiquiti, Amazon, or other resellers.
 In light of the current supply chain shortages, you can also use:

-Also supported are other Ubiquiti 802.11ac radios, e.g. NanoBeam AC 19 NBE-5AC-19.
-The older M-series radios, e.g. NanoBridges, are no longer recommended, but will work at a slower speed.
+The older M or M5 series radios are no longer recommended, but will work at a slower speed.

 Reset your NanoBeam to factory defaults.
 The easiest way to do so is to power up the radio, wait one minute to ensure it is fully booted, then hold down the reset button on the device.

 Plug your laptop into the LAN port of the PoE injector.
 Give the laptop the static IP address 192.168.1.21, netmask 255.255.255.0.
 Open a web browser and go to http://192.168.1.20/ .
 If it's a device with old firmware, login as user ubnt, password ubnt.
 Devices with newer firmware will prompt you to create a username and password.
 Do so.
 You'll need to remember both for about 10 minutes.
 Go to the System tab.
 The first two letters of the Firmware Version field show the board version.
 Click on Upload Firmware and upload the firmware version recommended below.
 Do not disrupt power or cables during firmware upgrades; otherwise your device could be bricked.

 After the login page refreshes, login again, click on System, scroll to the bottom and click on Upload Configuration.
 Upload one of the configuration files below, depending on your location.